Children's Literacy and Outreach

 - Storytime Totes (Units designed for preschool-first grade.)

 - Science Totes (Consist of interactive books, games, puppets, tapes, and activities.)

 - Every Child Ready to Read Totes (Totes are divided into two categories: Birth-2 years and 3-5 years.
-Consist of books, activities, and supporting materials to help a parent or teacher teach one of six essential pre-reading skills.)
+Consist of books, activities, and supporting materials to help a parent or teacher teach one of the five essential pre-reading skills.)

 - Big Books

 - Programs or Tours (Please schedule two weeks in advance.)